So glad to have made laksa cookies this year. It's the same recipe that I…

-The Chinese New Year is coming soon, and these pandan coconut cookies are great for last minute bakes!
+The Chinese New Year is coming soon, and I enjoyed making these pandan coconut cookies for last minute bake!

 若想阅读中文版本，请在网页的右边 “Google Translate” 点击选择 中文简体 (Chinese Simplified）或 繁体 (Chinese Traditional) 翻译。可能食谱读起来会怪怪的，所以如果有疑问都可以问哦！

 These pandan coconut cookies use quite a fair bit of potato starch there, which gives them the melty texture.
-However, I also find that it gets a little dry as the cookies go down the throat.
+However, I also find that it may get a little dry as the cookies go down the throat.
 So it’s probably best to go with a cup of tea!

 For a more buttery and less dry cookie, you can see the Copycat Jenny Bakery Butter Cookies I made last year.